Lina Prokofiev: Marriage to Prokofiev and separation

 In 1923 she married Prokofiev in Germany.
 After living in France and the United States, the couple settled permanently in the Soviet Union in 1936.
 Lina attempted to dissuade her husband from relocating with his family to his homeland after being urged to do so by Pierre Souvtchinsky, who drew her attention to the persecution of Dmitri Shostakovich in the wake of the official denunciation against his opera Lady Macbeth of the Mtsensk District.
 What Sergei said to reassure Lina about the matter is unknown, but a note he made to himself in a personal notebook from the time said: "The attacks on formalism neither affected me nor Myaskovsky."

 In August 1938, Sergei met Mira Mendelson, a 23-year-old literary student who was a poet and translator.
 They were each vacationing in Kislovodsk with their respective families.
 What had begun as a professional partnership quickly developed into an extramarital affair.
 Although Sergei had initially been dismissive about Mira to Lina, within months he revealed to her the extent of his new relationship.
 Lina replied that she did not object to it as long as he did not go to live with her, she recalled in interviews decades later.
 Their marriage continued to deteriorate; on 15 March 1942, Sergei announced that he was going to live with Mira, effectively ending his marriage with Lina.
-A few months later when the German invasion of Russia threatened Moscow, Prokofiev tried to persuade Lina and their sons to accompany him as evacuees out of the capital, but Lina refused.
+A few months later when the German invasion of the Soviet Union threatened Moscow, Prokofiev tried to persuade Lina and their sons to accompany him as evacuees out of the capital, but Lina refused.